If you're happy to accept these cookies, simply continue browsing.

 The School of Psychology is ranked in the top twenty for research in the UK (REF 2014).

-The MRes in Psychology is accredited by the UK Economic and Social Research Council, and is affiliated with the Scottish Graduate School of Social Science.
+The MRes in Psychology is recognized as compliant with the UK Economic and Social Research Council training guidelines, and the school is a member of the Scottish Graduate School of Social Science.